-There is alignment and synergy between life areas as opposed to tension, and we can show up as a leader in all areas our lives.
+There are alignment and synergy between life areas as opposed to tension, and we can show up as a leader in all areas of our lives.
 Organizations are adopting this mental model as a people development philosophy not because it is an attractive concept but because it is effective and it produces results.

-Whole Life Leadership is the future of leadership and I can’t wait to see what’s possible when we have a world filled with purpose driven organizations and leaders.
+Whole Life Leadership is the future of leadership and I can’t wait to see what’s possible when we have a world filled with purpose-driven organizations and leaders.